-Unsolved murders and other true crimes are not usually the subjects that first spring to mind when you think of Dorling Kindersley.
-However, the purveyors of some of the finest books in the world have dipped their toes into the darker side of life, and I am glad that they did.
+Unsolved murders or true crimes are not the subjects that first spring to mind when you think of Dorling Kindersley.
+However, the purveyors of some of the most beautiful books in the world have dipped their toes into the darker side of life.
+And I am glad that they did.

-First of all, there is the latest addition to the Dorling Kindersley Big Ideas Series – The Crime Book.
-My review of The Sherlock Holmes Book & The Science Book talks about the series as a whole so I’m going to skip talking about how fabulous this series of books is.
-Instead, I’m going to stick to talking about The Crime Book.
+First of all, I was sent a copy of the latest addition to the Dorling Kindersley Big Ideas Series – The Crime Book.
+My review of The Sherlock Holmes Book & The Science Book talks about the series as a whole.
+Consequently, I’m going to skip talking about how fabulous this series of books is and stick to The Crime Book.

-Quick Edit: I’ve had lot’s of people ask about the police hat and truncheon in this photo.
-Yes the police hat is mine, yes I was with the Surrey and then the Metropolitan Police in England, and the truncheon is my husbands.
+Quick Edit: I’ve had lots of people ask about the police hat and truncheon in this photo.
+Yes the police hat is mine, yes I was with the Surrey and then the Metropolitan Police in England.
+The truncheon is my husbands.
 We met, while on duty with Surrey Police, in the UK.

 The Crime Book provides a terrific overview of a wide range of criminal endeavors.
 From bank robberies and kidnappings to white-collar crime and political assassinations, an entire spectrum of illegal activity is laid out.

-Each crime is dissected and laid bare, yet the writers manage to do this without resorting to gore or sensationalism.
-Instead, the plain details are delivered and then the crime is examined from all angles.
+Each crime is dissected and laid bare, yet this is done without resorting to gore or sensationalism.
+Instead, the necessary details are delivered, and then the crime is examined from all angles.